What I've learned building SaaS products from zero

 - Price based on value, not cost.
 If your tool saves a company 10 hours per month, charge based on what those hours are worth, not on what it costs you to run the servers.

 Building the product is the fun part.
-Getting people to use it is the hard part.
-I've had products that were genuinely good sit at zero users for months because I didn't think about distribution from the start.
+Getting people to use it takes the harder work.
+I've had products that were genuinely good sit at 0 users for months because I didn't think about distribution from the start.

 Things that have worked for me:

-- Writing about the problem space before the product is ready.
+- Writing about the market before the product is ready.
 This builds an audience of people who already care about what you're building.

 - Building in public.
-Sharing progress on social media creates accountability and attracts early users who want to follow the journey.
+Sharing progress on social media creates accountability and attracts early users who want to follow the work.

 - Direct outreach.
 Cold emails and DMs work better than you'd think, especially if you've done your research and can explain specifically why your product is relevant to that person.